 Their first proper effort for the label was 2003’s dynamic XIII, but the band soon parted ways with not only Universal, but also vocalist J. Mann during a subsequent tour.
 Undeterred, Mushroomhead pressed on with their D.I.Y. ethos intact and welcomed new frontman Waylon, formerly of 3 Quarters Dead, into the fray.
 Second guitarist Bronson would depart not long after Waylon’s entry, leaving to study in film school.
 The DVD Mushroomhead, Volume 1 followed in mid-2005 before the guys returned in September 2006 with Savior Sorrow, released through New York-based indie Megaforce Records.

-Mushroomhead released another DVD titled Volume 2 on October 28th 2008 and the band has stated that there will be a new album in 2010.
+Mushroomhead released another DVD titled Volume 2 on October 28th 2008 and the band released the album Beautiful Stories for Ugly Children in 2010 via Megaforce Records.

 “Jeffrey Nothing” – Vocals (1993 - present)

 “J Mann” - Vocals (1993 - 2004, 2013 - present)

 “Shmotz” – Keyboards (1993 - present)